Bed and Breakfast

 Twins converted into King

 The Green Room is the largest of the rooms.
 It features the option of two twin beds or a short king and a quiet reading nook.
 This spacious room is comfortable and welcoming.
 The bathroom and sitting room are shared with the Red Room and the Blue Room.
+There is also a powder room available downstairs.

 $135/night, double occupancy.